satya-arjunan/visocyteold/Documentation/release/Visocyte-5.5.0.md

 ## Arbitrary-order Lagrange finite element support

-ParaView's XML readers and writers support arbitrary-order Lagrange finite elements.
+Visocyte's XML readers and writers support arbitrary-order Lagrange finite elements.
 The **Unstructured Cell Type** source can be used to generate representative grids with Lagrange elements.